Complaint Handling Standards - consultation has now closed

 We recently consulted with a wide range of stakeholders during phase one of the development of this service charter.
 We received 319 responses with valuable feedback to a discussion paper (below).

-The draft HCC Service Charter is open for public comment until 30 November 2018.
+The draft HCC Service Charter was open for public comment until 30 November 2018.